PickXu/pantry/README.txt

-s source code is released under a BSD-style license.
+This source code is released under a BSD-style license.
 See LICENSE for more details.